The history of our charity

 Thousands of wordsmiths, writers and authors have graced our festival stages and have enthralled, entertained, educated and sometimes enraged our audiences.
 We now welcome over 350 writers and speakers to Cambridge each year and stage events that cover a huge variety of topics.

 Cambridge is one of the world’s greatest cities and is home to a university of global significance.
-We are fortunate to hold our events in some of its most beautiful venues and our audiences love gaining access to previously unexplored places including the historic Cambridge Union Chamber, the Old Divinity School which is part of St John’s College, and the Babbage Lecture Theatre.
+We are fortunate to hold our events in some of its most beautiful venues and our audiences love gaining access to previously unexplored places including the historic Cambridge Union Chamber, St John’s Old Divinity School and the Palmerston Room.

 We are enriched by the involvement of the academic community who regularly give us their time and brilliance by chairing events and discussing their own books.

-The Festival is greatly enriched by the generosity and brilliance of our talented and esteemed Honorary Patrons.
+The festival is greatly enriched by the generosity of our talented and esteemed Honorary Patrons.

 We are so very grateful for their investment, support and belief in us.